cockroachdb/docs/v1.1/performance-best-practices-overview.md

 #### Use Multi-Row `INSERT` Statements for Bulk Inserts into Existing Tables

-To bulk-insert data into an existing table, batch 100 rows in one multi-row `INSERT` statement at a time, and do not include the `INSERT` statements within a transaction.
+To bulk-insert data into an existing table, batch each 100 rows in one multi-row `INSERT` statement, and do not include the `INSERT` statements within a transaction.
+For more information, see [Insert Multiple Rows](insert.html#insert-multiple-rows).

 #### Use `IMPORT` instead of `INSERT` for Bulk Inserts into New Tables